Cartan structure equations and Levi-Civita connection in noncommutative geometry

-We use the sum of connections (based on the tensor product of internal morphisms in $\MMM^H$), the notion of dual connection and the Cartan calculus results for the torsion in order to determine the Levi-Civita connection associated with a pseudo-Riemannian metric tensor on the algebra $A$.
-The Ricci tensor is canonically introduced leading to the notion of noncommutative Einstein space.
+We use the sum of connections (based on the tensor product of internal morphisms in $\MMM^H$), the notion of dual connection and the Cartan calculus results for the torsion in order to determine the Koszul formula for the Levi-Civita connection associated with a pseudo-Riemannian metric tensor on the algebra $A$.
+Hence its uniqueness, existence and explicit expression.
+The Ricci tensor is canonically introduced leading to the notion of noncommutative Einstein manifold.